15 Hardboiled/American Crime Essentials

 An Ordinary Spy James Weisberg (2008) The first believable spy story since Ashenden?
 Recommended.
 I’m still assessing other modern spymasters Alan Furst, Charles Cumming, and Olen Steinhauer.

 The First Quarry Max Allan Collins (2008) The only real “son of Spillane” on this list.
-The comic book approach to plot means the books blend into each other, but Collins wins points for his vivid period detail, in this case the early Seventies.
+The comic book approach to plot means the books blend into each other, but Collins wins points for his vivid period detail.
 (See also his historical Nate Heller mysteries.)
 Collins is a big fan of the genre and should write more criticism.

 ****The Mystic Arts of Erasing All Signs of Death Charlie Huston (2009) One of our best never writes the same book twice.
 This time we learn how to clean up a crime scene.